 - Understand if you are pre-diabetic or diabetic you are at significantly increased risk of heart disease.
 Hemoglobin A1C is used to measure your average blood sugar and to assess for diabetes.
 A level of less than 5.5% is optimal.
 A level of 5.7-6.4% indicates you may be pre-diabetic.
 A level of more than 7% is diagnostic of diabetes.

+A note about declining estrogen in menopause.
 After the age of 55, your risk of heart attack increases greatly, especially if you’ve gone through menopause.
-This may be because of estrogen's protective effects on the inner lining of the blood vessels – when estrogen declines, so does the health of the blood vessel walls.
+This may be because of estrogen’s protective effects on the inner lining of the blood vessels – when estrogen declines, so does the health of the blood vessel walls.
 But, hormone replacement therapy (HRT) carries risks too.
-The Women’s Health Initiative showed that both equine-based and synthetic hormone replacement therapies (such as Premarin) increase heart disease risk
+The Women’s Health Initiative showed that both equine-based and synthetic hormone replacement therapies (such as Premarin) increase heart disease risk in postmenopausal women.

 You may also notice that other risk factors increase around menopause.
 This is more likely if you’ve had less than healthy diet and lifestyle habits in the past – and that’s most of us!
 But remember, you can still do so much to reduce your risk going forward.